 The certificate of incorporation and the bylaws of the Company provide that our board shall consist of at least one and no more than fourteen directors.
-Our directors are divided into three classes.
 The board determines the number of directors within these limits.
-The term of office of only one class of directors expires in each year.
-The directors elected at this annual meeting will hold office for a term of one year or until their successors are elected and qualified.
-The current number of directors is nine.
-The board believes that each of the following nominees will stand for election and will serve if elected as a director:
+Our directors are currently divided into three classes; however, we began the process of eliminating the classification of our board last year at the 2021 annual meeting.
+The directors elected at this annual meeting will hold office for a term of one year or until their successors are elected and qualified, and all classes will be eliminated as of the 2023 annual meeting, with all directors being elected for one-year terms.
+The current number of directors is ten.
+At this annual meeting, the persons listed below have been nominated to stand for election for a one-year term expiring in 2023.
+The board believes that each of the nominees will stand for election and will serve if elected as a director.